epfl-ada/ada-2022-project-datakungfu/README.md

 ## Abstract

-The film industry market size can be up to hundred billion USD every year, which is a big part of economy, and proper data analysis can benefit its growth.
+The film industry market size can be up to two hundred billion USD every year, which is a big part of the economy, and proper data analysis can benefit its growth.
 For investors, the level of box office is the criterion for the success of the movie, and the correct predictions of revenue help the better allocation of investment capital and higher income of the film industry.
-Our goal is to study some factors related to film revenue and then use them to create a rough forecasting model for movie revenues, which will help the potential investors have better understanding of films revenue.
+Our goal is to study some factors related to film revenue and then use them to create a rough forecasting model for movie revenues, which will help potential investors have a better understanding of film revenue not only in the past but also in the future.

 ## Research Questions

 - How do the factors(movie country, language, etc.) influence the film revenue?
 - What is the expectation of a new movie revenue given some details?
 - What are the hottest, or most recurring, topics in the film industry in the past decades?